andersschmidt/personal-site/content/portfolio/Great-ideas.md

 +++
 <!--more-->

 In all times in history - where do the good ideas come from?
-All the ideas, that made us who we are?.
+All the ideas, that made us who we are?
+I came across this thought when running in the university campus park.

 ![](/img/portfolio/ideas2.jpg)